 What’s the best way to grow your Instagram?
 And what’s the worst?

 Grab a copy of my Instagram Guide: Master the Art of Instagram and learn the answers to these and more questions in just one book.

 The engagement rate of your Instagram account is another key component to measure in order to ensure your Instagram account is growing at the speed rate you want.
 It can be used to determine how engaged and invested is your Instagram audience in your content.

 The engagement rate metric is not accessible from Instagram UI, but it is a very important metric for the Instagram algorithm.
-Ideally, you want to have as high engagement rate as possible on your IG account.
+Ideally, you want to have a high engagement rate as possible on your IG account.
 A high engagement rate will help your post to circulate more on the platform.
-Because Instagram rewards posts who receive a high engagement rate by increasing their exposure and potential reach.
-In fact, these are the only posts who get on the Explore page and the Top Posts of your hashtag selection.
+Because Instagram rewards posts that receive a high engagement rate by increasing their exposure and potential reach.
+In fact, these are the only posts that get on the Explore page and the Top Posts of your hashtag selection.
 And vice versa.
 It limits the reach of poor-performing posts.

 Posting at the time when your followers are most active will help you get more interactions on your latest post which will increase your accounts’ engagement rate.
 One great way to keep it high is to post at the time your followers are most active.
 So many people want to know the answer to this question – What is the best time to post on Instagram?

 And the answer is simple – it varies from account to account.
 But if you have a Professional account and at least 100 followers, there is a metric that will tell you the best time to post on the platform.
 This important metric, you can find in Instagram Insights > Audience.
 With the help of it, you will be able to determine the best time to post on every day of the week.

 Similar to Post Insights, you can use Story Insights to measure the performance of your Instagram stories.
 If Instagram stories are part of your Instagram strategy, you need to pay attention to the metrics the app offers to analyze interactions received from stories – Story Insights.